 Instructions

-- You can watch the video in the post for visual instructions.To a large bowl, add sliced cucumbers and season with about 3/4 tsp salt.
+- You can watch the video for visual instructions.To a large bowl, add sliced cucumbers and season with about 3/4 tsp salt.
 Let rest for 20 minutes, then drain excess moisture from the cucumbers by gently squeezing the slices and pouring off the liquid.

 - To a medium bowl, add vegan yogurt or sour cream, garlic, sugar, vinegar, dill, salt & black pepper to taste.
 Stir to combine (you can also blend all ingredients in a mini blender).
 Taste the dressing and adjust seasonings, adding more salt, pepper, vinegar, etc. to taste.